rojsiroj/recipe-app-api/README.md

 # recipe-app-api
-Recipe API using Django REST
+Recipe API using TDD principle with Django REST Framework